MEDICAL EXAMS & TRAVEL

 Injury prevention and management in sports is designed to safely optimize human performance.
 WorkCare’s Industrial Athlete Program applies similar principles to employees whose jobs require strenuous exertion, repetition, awkward postures and even prolonged sitting.

-Work-related aches and pains are largely preventable, but fatigue, repetition and overexertion still often result in costly injuries.
+Work-related aches and pains are largely preventable, but fatigue, repetition and overexertion still often cause costly injuries.

-Our industrial injury prevention specialists are certified athletic trainers and allied professionals who help employees reduce injury risk associated with exertion, fatigue, material handling, exposure to extreme temperatures, age, body type, chronic illness and other factors.
-If mild musculoskeletal symptoms develop, they can be relieved before they become disorders that affect quality of life and productivity.
+Our Industrial Injury Prevention Specialists (IIPS) are certified athletic trainers and allied professionals who help employees reduce injury risk associated with exertion, fatigue, material handling, exposure to extreme temperatures, age, body type, chronic illness and other factors.
+Mild musculoskeletal symptoms can be relieved with IIPS guidance before they become disorders that affect an employee’s quality of life and productivity.

-Under the supervision of a WorkCare occupational medicine physician, industrial injury prevention specialists are trained to provide:
+Under the supervision of a WorkCare occupational medicine physician, IIPS are trained to provide:

 The value of athletic trainer/specialist interventions is evident on the bottom line.
 Related metrics include reductions in injury, claim and recordable incident rates, lower medical and insurance costs, and improved workforce morale, job performance and overall fitness.